Wednesday, April 23, 2008

 The "demise" of our desserts.

-Anne, in true French fashion leaves 1/2 on her plate.
+Anne, in true French fashion, leaves 1/2 uneaten.

-And I in my usual fashion leave the crust and scoop out all the tart's yummy innards...hmmm
+While I as usual leave the crust and scoop out all the tart's innards...hmmm

-Please visit Anne's blog, MesVitrines NYC if not to see how Anne manages to make New York windows look exactly like Paris windows then for the ready French lecons.
+Please visit Anne's blog, MesVitrines NYC if not to see how Anne manages to make New York windows look exactly like Paris windows.
 You'll never get never lost in tranlation at chez Anne.

 Sunday, December 10, 2006